NIHR CLAHRC East of England Board

 Board Members representing patients and the public (PPI)

 Mary Ledgard is a Board member of Healthwatch Norfolk.
 Her interest is in improving health and social care stems from the experiences of my family and friends, particularly with regard to the provision of adequate information.
 Mary’s professional background includes work on regeneration projects throughout Norfolk, and she is a volunteer with organisations that champion and support older people.

-Sarah Rae worked for many years as a research assistant at the Cambridge Visual Development Unit before joining the CLAHRC in April 2011.
-She is a long-term mental health service user who trained 5 years ago as Expert by Experience with the Cambridge and Peterborough Foundation Trust (CPFT).
-This led to many new opportunities including the chance to become involved in Trust research projects and working groups.
-She is currently a member of the Clinical Effectiveness, Audit & Research Group, the Patient and Carer Experience and Involvement Group, the Recovery and Social Inclusion Project Board and the CPFT Database Oversight committee.
-Other Trust related roles include working as a Patient Leader and as a tutor for Recovery College East.
-From 2011-13 Sarah was a Lay Member of the NICE Topic Expert group that produced a Quality Standard for Self-harm.
-She is also a Trustee of national Mind.
+Sarah Rae worked for many years as a research assistant at the Cambridge Visual Development Unit before joining the CLAHRC, as a PPI Advisor, in April 2011.
+She is a long-term mental health service user who trained 8 years ago as Expert by Experience with the Cambridgeshire and Peterborough NHS Foundation Trust (CPFT) and more recently as a Patient Leader.
+This led to many new opportunities including the chance to become involved in Trust research projects, working groups and staff training.
+She also works as a Trustee of national Mind, is co-founder of PROMISE Global and a member of the Health Foundations Q Community.